WilliamParker/dimensional-math/README.md

 4. Users can easily extend the library to support any numeric type by extending the protocol CloneableNumber onto that type.
 The only requirement is that it be possible to create a new instance of the numeric type.

 To be clear, this is highly experimental.
 API changes are entirely possible and indeed likely, so usage in anything other than throwaway hobby projects is discouraged at this time.
 There is significant test coverage, but it isn't complete coverage, and everyone writes bugs.
+I have deliberately not deployed any artifacts to Clojars at this time.

 ## Usage
 Define quantities